HOW TO STORE SOURDOUGH?

 To reactivate the Sourdough starter, leave it for 24 hours at room temperature and proceed with the regular daily refreshments for at least 4-5 days before using it in the recipe.

 STORAGE IN FREEZER (FOR MORE THAN 1 MONTH)

-To further extend the period of preservation – more than 1 month – I suggest proceeding with Freezing Storage, moving as follows:
+To further extend the period of preservation – more than 1 month – I suggest to FREEZE your Sourdough Starter, moving as follows:

-After soaking the Sourdough as explained above, squeeze it and knead if following these proportions:
+After soaking the Sourdough as explained above, squeeze it and knead it following these proportions:

 - 1 kg starter